westcoastdigital/Simpli-ACF-Tooltips/README.md

 3. Use browser dev tools to inspect the HTML output
 4. Ensure your custom CSS for icons is loading

+### Modal Won't Close

+1. Check that JavaScript is not being blocked
+2. Verify there are no console errors preventing event handlers
+3. Ensure no other plugins are interfering with click events
+4. Try pressing the Escape key as an alternative close method

 ## Technical Notes

+### Modal Implementation

+The modal mode uses:
+- Fixed positioning to center the tooltip
+- Click event handlers for opening/closing
+- Escape key listener for keyboard accessibility
+- Overlay element to dim background and provide click-to-close functionality
+- CSS animations for smooth transitions
+- Event delegation to handle dynamic content

 ### WYSIWYG Editor Configuration